sumitpundir24/temp/writeup_template (2).md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes.
+The final model architecture consisted of a convolution neural network with the following layers and layer sizes.

 model = Sequential()
 model.add(Lambda(lambda x: x/255.0 - 0.5, input_shape=(75,155,3)))